Visual Studio Projects¶

 Invoking mach through Visual Studio¶

-It’s possible to build the tree via Visual Studio.
+It’s possible to run mach commands via Visual Studio.
 There is some light magic involved here.

 Alongside the Visual Studio project files is a batch script named